josephthompson532/Amazon_Vine_Analysis/README.md

 ![Screen Shot 2020-11-02 at 11 57 56 AM](https://user-images.githubusercontent.com/66881241/97917945-22767880-1d0a-11eb-9078-828e919b99c1.png)

 At this point, I could have used either SQL in PostgreSQL to perform my data analysis or Pyspark.
-I decided to continue using Pyspark, to further showcase my skillset using Pyspark to potential employers, however, I could have just as easily done this in SQL.
+I chose to continue using Pyspark to make further transformations.

 The data I was after was in the Vine table.
 I performed a series of non-destructive transformations on the data to ultimately create a dataframe where total_votes were greater than or equal to 20 and helpful_votes/total_votes was greater than or equal to 50%.
 Then I created two dataframes off of this one, those that were from Vine reviewers and those that were not.
 Then for each of these dataframes I found the total number of reviews, the number of 5-star reviews, and the percentage of 5-star reviews.
 The final dataframes containing these results are "paid_results" and "unpaid_results".